luncheon/comparator-factory-factory/README.md

   * Numeric collation such that "1" < "2" < "10"
   * [See Intl.Collator at MDN for details](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Collator)
 * Chaining comparison functions
-* Creating not a comparison function but a comparison function factory;
+* Designed to share the comparison rule in the product;
-  Designed to share comparison rules in the product
+  Creating not a comparison function directly but a comparison function factory that may be shared
 * Lightweight (< 1kb gzipped IIFE)

 ## Install